Arabic Ubuntu FontThe First Impression

 As you can see, Arabic characters look sharp like the Latin ones, but not clear and readable like them.
 Arabic characters look condensed comparing to the Latin ones.
 Things get worse when you start using Arabic diacritics (التشكيل).

-Thanks to Professor Rayan Abdullah, the designer of the Arabic character set of Ubuntu font, publishing this font is definitely a quantum leap for Arabic Linux users, toward a typical Arabic screen font under Linux.
+Thanks to Professor Rayan Abdullah, the designer of the Arabic character set of Ubuntu font, publishing this font is definitely a quantum leap for Arabic GNU/Linux users, toward a typical Arabic screen font under GNU/Linux.